The School Run

 Sunrise on the Tonle Sap

-Chugging gently around the around the Tonle Sap at dawn is one of your favourite experiences in Asia.
+Chugging gently around the Tonle Sap at dawn is one of our favourite experiences in Asia.
 It just feels so special to witness, if only for a morning.
 From 5-am the Tonle Sap villages come alive: kids going to school, fishermen to work and fruit and veg to the floating markets – all on the water.
 We wanted to capture the strange calmness of the whole experience.
 The light is glorious and it brings alive the full colour palette of the stilted villages.
 Just post-monsoon is a wonderful time to visit and there are so many stories to witness and discover along the way.

 From the stilted villages around the Tonle Sap, kids have to row to school; there is no other choice.
 It’s an incredible sight, but for them it’s completely natural and they learn from a very young age.
 The teachers and parents row the very young kids, but from about 7 years old and upwards, they generally take themselves in convoy.
 It’s their school run!
 To catch a glimpse of this, you have to rise early as school starts around 7am and finishes around 1pm (to avoid the heat of the day).
 There will be hardly any tourists up at that time and it really is a special experience.